A Problem

 A Solution

-To solve this, we need to wait to execute any code that is working with DOM elements.
-It needs to wait until after the DOM has fully loaded.
+To solve this, the browser needs to wait before it executes any code that is working with DOM elements.
+It needs to wait until after it has fully loaded the DOM.
 Helpfully, there is an event we can use just for this: DOMContentLoaded.
 It will fire after the browser has loaded and parsed the body of the page, populating the DOM.

-If we put our code that attaches events to DOM elements inside a function, we can attach that function to the DOMContentLoaded event.
+If we put any code that attaches events to DOM elements inside a function, we can attach that function to the DOMContentLoaded event.
 It will look something like this:

 // A function for attaching events to DOM elements